CodewithDeep23/Employee-Management-API/Readme.md

 # Employee Management API (FastAPI + MongoDB)

-This project is a solution to the LLUMO AI Junior SDE-I Assessment.
 It provides CRUD operations, department-based listing, average salary, and skill-based search for employees.

 ---